 - October 15, 2021: First Date of Funding Dispersal (Round 1 Individuals Only)

 - November 19, 2021: Round 2 Award Notification

 - December 15, 2021: Second Date of Funding Dispersal (Round 2 Individuals Only)

 - January 31, 2022: Last Date of Eligible Activities/Expenses

 - February 1, 2022: Latest Date of Funding Dispersal (Individuals and Organizations)

 - February 28, 2022: Final Report Deadline

 - Organization Application

 - Documentation Guide

-Contact ARP Funds Coordinator Kayla Schmidt at email@example.com.
+For questions or assistance, contact ARP Funds Coordinator Kayla Schmidt at email@example.com.